Medicare Part D Prescription Drug Plans

 Your initial enrollment period (IEP) is when you are first eligible for Medicare.
 The IEP is different depending on how you qualify for Medicare:

-- You turn 65: Your IEP is the same as your Medicare enrollment period, a seven-month time frame that starts three months before your birthday month and ends three months after your birthday month.
+- You turn 65: Your IEP is the same as your Medicare enrollment period, a seven-month period that starts three months before your birthday month and ends three months after your birthday month.

 - You’re under 65 and have a disability: Your seven-month IEP starts 22 months after you begin receiving Social Security or Railroad Retirement Board benefits.
 It ends 28 months after you start receiving benefits.